fetis/ds/README.md

 entropy delta: the entropic client

-Please file any discussions or issues over in [the Entropic Forum](https://discourse.entropic.dev).
+Please file any diasdfsdscussions or issues over in [the Entropic Forum](https://discourse.entropic.dev).

 ## development